ktorio/ktor-cli/README.md

 ktor new
 ```

-## Generate project from OpenAPI specification
+## Generate a project from an OpenAPI specification

 To generate a project in the current directory from the given [OpenAPI specification](https://swagger.io/specification/), use an `openapi` command:
 ```shell